Taiwan's Tsai arrives in US to warnings from China of 'serious confrontation'

 In response, the US has said Beijing should not overreact to Ms Tsai's trip.

+"This is a common occurrence...Other presidents of Taiwan have transited the United States.
+Nothing unusual about this," he said in a press briefing.

+This will be the 29th US transit by a sitting president in Taiwan since the first in 1994.

-The Taiwan president flew into New York on Wednesday, where she was greeted by competing crowds of protesters and supporters outside her hotel.
+Ms Tsai flew into New York on Wednesday, where she was greeted by competing crowds of protesters and supporters outside her hotel.

-She is due to fly to Guatemala and Belize this week in a visit to shore up alliances in Central America, before returning through Los Angeles where a meeting with the senior US political leader could take place, US media have reported.
+She is due to fly to Guatemala and Belize this week, in a visit to shore up alliances in Central America, before returning through Los Angeles where a meeting with the senior US political leader could take place, US outlets have reported.

-In response to her arrival on Wednesday, China's senior envoy in Washington accused the US of advocating for Taiwan's independence by allowing Ms Tsai to "make a splash" in their country.
+In response to her arrival in the US, China's senior envoy in Washington accused the US of advocating for Taiwan's independence by allowing Ms Tsai to "make a splash" in their country.

-"No matter [whether] it is Taiwan leaders coming to the United States or the US leaders visiting Taiwan, [it] could lead to another serious, serious, serious confrontation in the China-US relationship," said Xu Xueyuan, China's Chargé d'Affaires in a press conference.
+"No matter [whether] it is Taiwan leaders coming to the United States or the US. leaders visiting Taiwan could lead to another serious, serious, serious confrontation in the China-US relationship," said Xu Xueyuan, China's Chargé d'Affaires in a press conference.

-By allowing Ms Tsai to visit, Washington "seriously undermines China's sovereignty and territorial integrity," Ms Xu said.
+By allowing Ms Tsai in the US, Washington "seriously undermines China's sovereignty and territorial integrity," Ms Xu said.

 "We urge the US side not to repeat playing with fire on the Taiwan question," she said.